jefdaj/horcrux/readme.md

 Both are pretty bad if the secret is your master password or some cryptocurrency.
 And what's worse, being safer from one generally makes you more vulnerable to the other...
 Wrote your password on paper?
 Someone might read it.
 Carefully memorized a long mneumonic passphrase?
-You might hit your head and forget it.
+You might hit your head and forget it, or you might be in a coma.

-_This scheme is the simplest, most effective way to protect against both at once._
+_This scheme is the simplest, most effective way to protect against both risks at once._

 It also lets you pick how worried you are about each: use higher `N` (keys needed to decrypt) if you worry more about theft,